 For beginners, it is easiest to build strength and flexibility by performing 5 to 10 reps using the band technique.
 A popular alternative for those who have made some strength and mobility is to engage in the chair or bench dip.

 You can also increase the intensity of a chair or bench dip by raising your legs.
-Dip exercises are engaged between parallel bars using your body weight or adding extra weight as you drop and raise your body for more advanced training.
-The intensity or types of dips will depend on your level of strength, fitness, and whether you are performing the techniques at a gym or using benches or chairs at home.
+Dip exercises are engaged between parallel bars using your body weight or adding extra weight as you drop and increase your body for more advanced training.
+The intensity or types of dips will depend on your strength and fitness level and whether you are performing the techniques at a gym or using benches or chairs at home.

 How Many Dips Should You Perform?